JavaScript Set, Object.assign and groupBy, and Array.entries

 Set

-object lets you store unique values of any type, whether primitive or object references.
+The Set object lets you store unique values of any type, whether primitive or object references.

-automatically removes duplicate elements and maintains the insertion order.
+A Set automatically removes duplicate elements and maintains the insertion order.

 This example demonstrates how to create a set, add/remove elements, check membership, iterate through a set, and perform common set operations like union, intersection, and difference.